CrankBoyHQ/crankboy-app/README.md

 - Support for softpatching `.bps`, `.ips` & `.ups` patch files.
 Instead of making a bunch of copies of a ROM for all the different ROM hacks you'd like to apply to it, you can use a single clean ROM and several patch files, each of which you can toggle from the settings.
 [Instructions below](#softpatching).
 - ROMs can access Playdate features [via IO registers](./gb-extensions.md) and are also [scriptable with Lua](./lua-docs.md) or [with C](src/cscripts/kirby_dreamland.c) -- you can add native crank controls to a game if you have the technical know-how.
 - Can be installed in "bundle" mode, containing just a single ROM.
 This lets you have your ROM(s) visible directly from the Playdate menu, instead of having to open the emulator.
 You can also **release your own Game Boy ROM as a Playdate game** this way.
 See "[Bundle Mode](#bundle-mode)," below.

+## Limitations

+- Game Boy Color games are not currently supported in general.
+However, many Game Boy Color games are able to run on the DMG (original Game Boy) -- CrankBoy should be able to play those games fine.
+- Some DMG games don't work correctly.
+Please report any broken games.
+- Audio is not accurate to sub-frame precision, so audio clips (like in *Pokémon Yellow* or *The Chessmaster*) will be unrecognizable or silent.
+- Link Cable is not supported.
+- The Playdate's screen cannot fully refresh at a consistent 60 frames per second.
+CrankBoy has a variety of options to work around this.
+By default, the display will only update at 30 Hz (though the game will still run at full speed).
+It's quite hard to notice the difference on the Playdate screen.
+Games which don't have scrolling backgrounds should be able to run at 60 fps just fine, though you'll need to enable that in the options.
+60 fps interlaced is also possible.
+- Updates are not currently downloaded automatically.

 ## Installing